What is Block Storage?

 How is block storage used?

-Block storage systems are used to optimize tasks and workloads that require minimal delay and are network-based.
-The data blocks are configured to form volumes, and each volume behaves as a hard drive.
+Block storage systems are used to optimise tasks and workloads that require minimal delay and are network-based.
+The data blocks are configured to form volumes and each volume behaves as a hard drive.
 Volumes are managed and used by the storage administrator to complete tasks and analysis.
-Virtual machines, filing systems, critical applications, and databases are all typical uses of block storage.
+Virtual machines, filing systems, critical applications and databases are all typical uses of block storage.